Itys: Other versions

 In some texts, Itys is called Itylus instead, another mythological bird who was killed by his mother Aëdon, who then transformed into a nightingale.
 In one variation of the myth, Procne is called Aëdon and his father Polytechnus.

+Development

-The fullest surviving account of Itys' tale comes to us via the Roman poet Ovid and his narrative poem the Metamorphoses, however the myth itself is much older, and Ovid's telling was largely influenced by Sophocles's now lost tragedy Tereus.
+The fullest surviving account of Itys' tale comes to us via the Roman poet Ovid and his narrative poem the Metamorphoses; however, the myth itself is much older, and Ovid's telling was largely influenced by Sophocles's now lost tragedy Tereus.
 Scholar Jenny Marsh theorized that Sophocles must had borrowed certain elements of the plot from Euripides's drama Medea.

-She argues that the element of the enraged wife killing her child in an act of revenge against her husband's actions was directly borrowed from Euripides and incorporated in his tragedy.
+She argues that the element of the enraged wife killing her child in an act of revenge against her husband's actions was directly borrowed from Euripides and incorporated into his tragedy.
 If accurate, that would mean that the infanticide of Itys did not appear in the myth of Procne and Philomela until Sophocles.
 Tellingly, the chorus in Medea state that they know only of one woman sans Medea herself that killed her children (Ino) without taking Procne into account.